ava-orange-education/Multiplayer-VR-Development-using-Unity/README.md

 # Multiplayer-VR-Development-using-Unity
-Multiplayer VR Development using Unity, published by Orange, AVA™
+Multiplayer VR Development using Unity, published by Orange, AVA®